Camila-Ribeiro/Body-Balance_Milestone-Project/static/testing/manual/testing.md

 12. On "Sort by" section, select from dropdown "Category(A-Z)" to verify it display all categories selected by ascending category name, except the Nutrition Plan.
 13. On "Sort by" section, select from dropdown "Name(Z-A)" to verify it display all categories by descending category name, except the Nutrition Plan.
 14. Click on any "Product Image" to verify it redirects to the "Product details" page.
-15. Click on "Back to Top" button to verify if on click brings user back to the top of the page.
+15. Click on "Back to Top" button to verify if on click it brings user back to the top of the page.